 - IRS Forms and Instructions (e.g., see Form 4506-T) (URL)

 Sponsor Agency DocumentsA Sponsor Agency is any public entity receiving Measure B, Measure BB, VRF, and/or other local funds from Alameda CTC to implement projects.
 Please refer to LBCE Program Appendix B for Responsibilities of Sponsor Agencies.
-The LBCE documents below for Sponsor Agency use are provided in PDF format, and the corresponding Word versions, if available, are provided in DOC format.
-Any questions regarding these forms and their use should be directed to the Alameda CTC staff serving as your point of contact.
-If you find any errors, please contact E.W.
-Cheng at firstname.lastname@example.org.
+If you find any errors or have questions, please contact Alastair Powell at email@example.com.

 - Exhibit A2 - Compliance Language: Professional Services (PDF) (DOC)